 "It was a significant hit for us," says Big Rivers Director of Communications, Marty Littrel.
 "Almost 65% of our financials."

 The latest rate increase will mean an eventual $15 monthly increase for Big Rivers customers.

 "No one has been impacted by the rate increase yet nor will they be for several months," added Littrel.
 "That's one of the other details we're looking to see how long will the reserve funds last based on today's announcement".

 The Kentucky Public service commission decided to allow Big Rivers to raise rates, but it won't be as high as the energy corporation requested.
 The company asked to raise an additional $70 million a year to offset the loss of the Sebree smelter, but the ruling will only allow the company to receive an additional $36 million.
 This increase comes just months after the P.S.C. granted Big Rivers a similar rate hike to make up for the loss of the Century Aluminum plant in Hawesville, Kentucky.

 "When we lost the two aluminum smelters; they were about $260 million a year in revenue" Littrel stated.

 The increase probably will not set well with customers who have not been shy with their opinions during public hearings on the rate hikes.

 "I'm on a fixed income.
 By golly!
 And it makes at difference!" says one resident.

-All three cooperatives of Big rivers will be affected by the change.
-That includes the kenergy corporation that serves over 55 -thousand people in 14 kentucky counties.
+All three cooperatives of Big Rivers will be affected by the change.
+That includes the Kenergy Corporation that serves over 55,000 people in 14 Kentucky counties.

 Customers can expect to see the increase on their bills in about a year.